 ‘We Need This’

-For most of her 30 years as a social worker for the Three Rivers School District, Debbi Rakowsky served students at a junior middle school.
+For most of her 30 years as a social worker for the Three Village School District, Debbi Rakowsky served students at a junior middle school.
 It was there that she started doing more staff counseling.

 “Our jobs have changed tremendously.
 More stress, more compassion fatigue than ever.
 I was seeing these patterns of malaise, exhaustion, irritability,” she recalls.
 “So I began thinking, what can we do for staff?
 We really need this.”